What is Maternity Benefit?

 You can postpone the last 12 weeks of your Maternity Benefit for up to 6 months if your child is in hospital.
 Your Maternity Benefit must have been in payment for at least 14 weeks and you must have taken at least 4 weeks of maternity leave after your baby was born.

 You should apply in writing to the Maternity Benefit Section if you want to have your Maternity Benefit postponed.
+If your baby qualifies for Domiciliary Care Allowance, you may get a carer’s payment – see below.

 Your Maternity Benefit will restart when the Maternity Benefit Section gets written confirmation from you that your child has been discharged from hospital and your employer certifies that you are entitled to restart your postponed maternity leave.